 ‘Self-incrimination’ is when a person says or does something that links them to an illegal activity or crime.
 If the police learn about what you’ve said or done, it could be used as evidence against you or people you know.
 Sometimes you might not even realise that what you are talking about is a crime.

-What does this have to do with social media?
+What does self-incrimination have to do with social media?

-It is becoming more common for people to post information on Facebook, Twitter, Instagram, and other social networking sites that links them to crimes without realising that this can be used against them.
+It is becoming more common for people to post information on social networking sites that links them to crimes without realising that this can be used against them.
 Often, they don’t realise that online information can be used as evidence of offline crimes.
-Here are some recent examples that made the news:

 The police can also apply for a warrant to search your online accounts: